Best TV series to watch on Netflix right now (July 2020)

 Chewing Gum

-If you enjoyed Michaela Coel’s recent comedy-drama I May Destroy You, you’re bound to love her first, but very different, sitcom – Chewing Gum.
+If you enjoyed Michaela Coel’s recent BBC comedy-drama I May Destroy You, you’re bound to love her first – but very different – sitcom Chewing Gum.
 The series, which began in 2015, stars Coel as Tracey Gordon, a 24-year-old religious virgin who is desperate to have sex in order to avoid becoming like her uptight oldest sister Cynthia (Susan Wokoma).

 A hilarious and raunchy comedy full of fourth wall-breaks and cringe-worthy moments, Chewing Gum is an under-appreciated Channel 4 gem that you can now binge on Netflix.